 I have experimented with a few different apple crumble recipes.
 They are all very delicious.
 But this time I’m trying something new – I’m going to turn all my leftover strawberries and blueberries into mixed berry crumbles, yummy!

 Making crumbles is pretty easy, and the ingredients are readily available too.
 They are always best served warm, so what happens when you’ve made so much?
-You can cover it loosely with cling film and refrigerate for up to 5 days, or wrap in an airtight container and freeze for up to 5 months.
+You can cover it loosely with cling film and refrigerate for up to 5 days, or wrap it in an airtight container and freeze for up to 5 months.

 Note that with frozen crumbles, you’d need to thaw before reheating, and this is done either by letting it thaw in the fridge overnight or on a table for 3-4 hours before use.